Five Common Uses of “se” (cinco usos comunes de "se")

 The pronoun “se” can really be a nightmare for learners of Spanish.
 It comes up so often and can mean so many things and function in so many ways.
 Here we are going to review 5 common uses of “se”.

-"Se" is very often used to change a normal verb into a reflexive verb in Spanish.
+Se is very often used to change a normal verb into a reflexive verb in Spanish.
 In reflexive constructions, the person or thing that does the action also receives the action.
-In English we use the pronouns “himself, herself, themselves”; in Spanish, you just add a “se” to an infinitive (when it makes sense) and it serves the same function.
-Obviously “se” is only used with infinitives and 3rd person constructions (él, ella, Ud, ellos, ellas, Uds., etc.); other forms use their corresponding reflexive pronouns (me, te, nos, etc.)
+In English we use the pronouns “himself, herself, themselves.”
+In Spanish, you just add a “se” to an infinitive (when it makes sense) and it serves the same function.
+Obviously “se” is only used with infinitives and 3rd person constructions (él, ella, Ud, ellos, ellas, Uds., etc.); other forms use their corresponding reflexive pronouns (me, te, nos, etc.).

-The mother baths the child.
+- The mother baths the child.

-The mother baths herself.
+- The mother baths herself.

-Las chicas se saludan.
+- --Las chicas se saludan.

-The girls greet each other.
+- The girls greet each other.

-Los amigos se abrazan.
+- --Los amigos se abrazan.

-The friends hug each other.
+- The friends hug each other.

-Los estudiantes se comunican por email.
+- --Los estudiantes se comunican por email.

-The students communicate with each other by email.
+- The students communicate with each other by email.

 This type of reciprocal action can also occur with groups in which you, the speaker, are included.
 These cases will use the nosotros form of the verb and the pronoun “nos”:

-to forget The man forgot the appointment.
+- The man forgot the appointment.

-to realize María realized the problem.
+- María realized the problem.

-to die My grandfather died last year.
+- My grandfather dies last year.

-to say goodbye (to) The children say goodbye to their teacher.
+- The children say goodbye to their teacher.

-4. El “se” de las construcciones impersonales
+- Impersonal “se” (el “se” de las construcciones impersonales)

 Perhaps the most common use of “se” in Spanish is to de-emphasize the agent of the sentence.
 All this means is that the speaker does not specify who or what is doing the action.
 In English we use the pronouns “one” or “they” and passive constructions to accomplish this same goal.
 (That is why many Spanish grammar explanations referred to this use as the “passive se”)

-Si se estudia mucho, se ganan buenas notas.
+- --Si se estudia mucho, se ganan buenas notas.

-If one studies a lot, good grades are earned.
+- If one studies a lot, good grades are earned.
 (No specific person is studying or earning grades)

-Se dice que la economía va mejor.
+- --Se dice que la economía va mejor.

-They say that the economy is going better.
+- They say that the economy is going better.
 (The speaker does not mention who says this.)

-Se habla español en los EE.UU.
+- --Se habla español en los EE.UU.

-Spanish is spoken in the U.S. (There is no emphasis on who is speaking Spanish.)
+- Spanish is spoken in the U.S. (There is no emphasis on who is speaking Spanish.)

-Se mandan los emails todos los días.
+- --Se mandan los emails todos los días.

-Emails are sent everyday.
+- Emails are sent everyday.
 (The speaker does not mention who is doing the sending.)

 As you can see in the examples above, the verb can be conjugated in the 3rd person singular or plural, depending on what follows it.
 As you can see in the first three examples, when followed by an adverb or adjective, “que”, a singular noun, or an infinitive, the verb will be in the 3rd person singular.
 It will only become plural when followed by a plural noun, as in the first and last examples.
 However if the unspecified agent is acting on one or more persons, the construction with “se” is always in the singular, and “a” marks the object to avoid a reflexive reading.

-En la Segunda Guerra Mundial se mató a muchas personas.
+- --En la Segunda Guerra Mundial se mató a muchas personas.

-In WWII many people were killed.
+- In WWII many people were killed.
 (There is no focus on who was doing the killing.)
 OR In WWII they killed many people.

-*En la Segunda Guerra Mundial se mataron muchas personas
+- *En la Segunda Guerra Mundial se mataron muchas personas

-*In WWII many people killed themselves.
+- *In WWII many people killed themselves.
 (Yikes!
 This is not what I meant.)

-In Unidad 5 we learned that when both an indirect and a direct object pronoun are combined in the same sentence, le or les becomes “se”.
+In Unit 5 we learned that when both an indirect and a direct object pronoun are combined in the same sentence, le or les becomes “se”.
 Here are some examples to refresh your memory:

-Le dije la verdad a mi hermano.
+- --Le dije la verdad a mi hermano. → Se la dije.

-I told my brother the truth.
+- I told my brother the truth.
+I told him it.

-Paso 1.
+- Paso 1.
 Le la dije.*

-Paso 2.
+- Paso 2.
 Se la dije.

-La instructora les asignó la tarea a los estudiantes ayer. → La instructora se la asignó ayer.
+- --La instructora les asignó la tarea a los estudiantes ayer. → La instructora se la asignó ayer.

-The instructor assigned the homework to the students yesterday.
+- The instructor assigned the homework to the students yesterday.
 The instructor assigned it to them yesterday.

 - Paso 1.
 La instructora les la asignó ayer.*

-Paso 2.
+- Paso 2.
 La instructora se la asignó ayer.